Ghostboard pixel

 Step 5: Run Discord

-Removing Discord installed in the traditional way
+Removing Discord the traditional way

 It would be unfair to just discuss how to install Discord.
 Let me give you some pointers about removing it as well.

-When you install Discord on Linux, it saves config file in .config/discord folder in your home directory.
+When you install Discord on Linux, it saves the config file in .config/discord folder in your home directory.
 Delete these files:

 rm -r ~/.config/discord